SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 **Inner Classes:**

-SWIG cannot wrap nested classes/structs, so many of the inner classes and exceptions were simply pulled into the gpstk namespace.
+SWIG cannot wrap nested classes/structs (as of v2.0.7), so many of the inner classes and exceptions were simply pulled into the gpstk namespace.